savver/NanoPi-M4-benchmark/README.md

 	- ext HDD usb3.0, reading speed up to 104Mb/s (not bad usb3.0 bandwidth)
 	- sftp + ext HDD usb3.0: upload speed up to 40-43MiB/s,
 	download speed up to 46-50MiB/s.
 Core temperature is not greater 54 degree
+	- transmission/transmission-daemon has less speed than qBittorrent, qBittorrent can download up to 30-40MiB/s (Internet channel is not better than 400Mbit)

 stability: